KatherineMichel/portfolio/regular-blog-posts/til-100-days-of-code-version.md

 I immediately liked the way it looked, because of its fun use of markdown tables and emojis, plus it ticked the boxes of having both "Recently Modified" and "Category" sections.

-So, I created my own implementation [TIL- 100 Days of Code Version](https://github.com/KatherineMichel/til-100-days-of-code-version).
+So, I created my own [TIL- 100 Days of Code Version](https://github.com/KatherineMichel/til-100-days-of-code-version).

 ![](til-100-days-of-code-version-images/my-til.png)